LogtalkDotOrg/logtalk3/manuals/sources/userman/features.rst

 ----------------------------------------------

-   High level multi-threading programming is available when running Logtalk with selected back-end Prolog compilers, allowing objects to support both synchronous and asynchronous messages.
+   High level multi-threading programming is available when running Logtalk with selected backend Prolog compilers, allowing objects to support both synchronous and asynchronous messages.
 Logtalk allows programmers to take advantage of modern multi-processor and multi-core computers without bothering with the details of creating